dejourford/siem_honeypot/README.md

 <hr>

-`Step 2`
+## Step 2) Remove default Remote Desktop Rule from NSG (Network Security Group)

-Remove default Remote Desktop Rule from NSG (Network Security Group)
+This step is the removal of the default RDP rule that is created within the NSG upon virtual machine creation.

 <p align="center">